iAmGiG/FullStackDeveloper/README.md

 **Open Restaurant.**

-Learning full stack development, using but not limited to Spring, Angular, HTML, and CSS
+Learning full stack development, using but not limited to ~~Spring~~ Node.js, Angular, HTML, and CSS

 * Will make the layout and initial design in HTML with CSS as a primar to learn
 * Eventually start building out the back end with spring boot and use PostgreSQL.